HanXJ-Dev/code-fiesta/README.md

 ### How to run?

-Open your terminal, enter this directory and run the command "serve -dist" or "npm run serve" or visit the site on codefiesta.hanxingjian.com
+Open your terminal, enter this directory and run the command "serve -dist" or "npm run serve" or visit the site at codefiesta.hanxingjian.com

 ### Write up